430058Mauger1/Unit-15-Assignment-2/docs/README.md

 #### D Text

 + white text, default heading weights and sizes.
-Paragraphs and list items text changes size depending on screen size, if the screen is 1200px of below the text is 14px, if it is above that it is 17px.
+Paragraphs and list items text changes size depending on screen size, if the screen is 1200px or below the text is 14px, if it is above that it is 17px.

 #### E Carousel with card

 + #3F6270 background colour and card colour.
 + default bootstrap card sizes
 + white text, default heading weights and sizes.
-Paragraphs and list items text changes size depending on screen size, if the screen is 1200px of below the text is 14px, if it is above that it is 17px.
+Paragraphs and list items text changes size depending on screen size, if the screen is 1200px or below the text is 14px, if it is above that it is 17px.

 All text will be in the Arial font and should it not be available then Helvetica, or sans-serif fonts.

-I decided to go with design two for my website because for the first design I would have had to create a separate page for the staff according to client requirements.
-I also like this design because the added navigation capabilities like the search bar, which makes the site easier to navigate.
+I decided to go with design two for my website because for the first design, I would have had to create a separate page for the staff according to client requirements.
+I also like this design because of the added navigation capabilities like the search bar, which makes the site easier to navigate.

 ### Selected Company Profile Mobile